robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 #### Over-Communicate

-Tip: don't be afraid of repeating communications that assist with your leadership.
-Being thought repetitive is better than employees becoming unaligned, disengaged, or otherwise under-led.
+Don't be afraid of repeating communications that assist with your leadership.
+Being thought of as "a repetitive person" is better than employees becoming unaligned, disengaged, or otherwise under-led.

 #### Demonstrate Exemplary Remote Tool Use

-Tip: show by example how best to use the remote work tools (messaging, video calls, asynchronous work).
+Show by example how best to use the remote work tools (messaging, video calls, asynchronous work).

-Tip: recognize that the current pandemic is not "normal" working from home.
-Stress from non-work situation is much greater.
-Employers can help by minimizing stressors from work.

-Tip: conduct conversations so that group members can see that other group members are aligned, engaged, and share the vision.
+Conduct conversations "publicly" so that group members can see that other group members are aligned, engaged, and share the vision.

-Tip: employees should have a distinct "working" and "not working" state that can be more difficult to achieve when no longer cued by their physical location.
-Coach how to achieve this.
-Otherwise, teammates will feel like they are always working, which leads to too much stress, reduced performance, and burnout.

-Tip: create the accidental connections that would have happened in a physical office.
+Create the accidental connections that would have happened in a physical office.
 They can spark new ideas, and are good for our health.
 (Schmooze or lose.)

+Also, recognize that the current pandemic (as I write this in 2020) is not "normal" remote work.
+Stress from non-work situation is much greater during the pandemic.
+Employers can help by minimizing stressors from work.

-Tip: Model online relationship-building for others.
-Conduct relationship-building in an "open" forum (eg. a company-wide Slack channel).
+Model online relationship-building for others.
+Conduct relationship-building in an "open" forum (e.g. a company-wide Slack channel).
 This will model to others how to create online relationships.

-Tip: overcommunicate.
+Over-communicate.
 Repeat yourself often.

 #### Watch For Work-From-Home Habit Problems